weskempa-liferay/liferay-openai-demo-wizard/README.md

 ## Deployment

 Once you have this up and running locally, make sure to fill in the required Environment Details.
-These might become UI-based configurations, but for now, they are required to configure in your environment variables.
+These might become UI-based configurations, but for now it is required to configure these settings in your environment variables.

 ```bash
 OPENAI_API_KEY=<key goes here>